billybanfield/mongo-tools/CONTRIBUTING.md

 2. Create a [Github account](https://github.com/signup/free).
 3. [Fork](https://help.github.com/articles/fork-a-repo/) the repository on Github at https://github.com/mongodb/mongo-tools.
 4. For more details see http://www.mongodb.org/about/contributors/.
 5. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request/) against the project for review.
-Note: if you are a MongoDB Engineer, please use the internal code review tool instead of github.
+Note: if you are a MongoDB engineer, please use the internal code review tool instead of github.

 JIRA Tickets
 ------------